MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 3. Run `npm install` and `npm run build:teamsfx:dev` in `tabs` or `api folder` to install added packages.

-4. Create a windows app service in the same OS as your machine).
+4. Create a windows app service in the same OS as your machine.

 5. Run `$ az webapp up --name --html --subscription` in `tabs`, or `build`, or `folder`.